 Introducing the Motorola Droid Ultra

 The Droid Ultra was one of the last devices produced during the period of Google ownership.
-As such it is something of a transitional smartphone.
+In other words, it is something of a transitional smartphone.
 Finally, things looked like they were starting to change for the Motorola brand, and the Droid Ultra was a big step forwards towards make the brand competitive once again.

-The spec list was above average for the price point, and it’s ultra-slim, lightweight design meant it was very portable and very attractive to a wide range of users.
-The Droid Ultra is a definite signal to users that Motorola have spent quite long enough in the technology wilderness, and that they wanted to mix it again with the big boys.
+Surprisingly, the spec list was above average for the price point.
+For instance, it’s ultra-slim and lightweight design meant it was very portable and very attractive to a wide range of users.
+Certainly, the Droid Ultra is a definite signal to users that Motorola have spent quite long enough in the technology wilderness, and that they wanted to mix it again with the big players in the industry.

 However, having the desire and having the ability don’t always go hand in hand.
-Which is why we decided to see what our reviews team think of the Droid Ultra.
+Subsequently, which is why we decided to see what our reviews team think of the Droid Ultra.

 Scores for the Motorola Droid Ultra

-The Motorola Droid Ultra achieved a score of 4.3/5 from our team.
-This is broken down according to individual categories as shown below:
+The Motorola Droid Ultra review is in!
+This device achieved a score of 4.3/5 from our team.
+So, this is broken down according to individual categories as shown below: